 Another popular metric is to measure how many followers or friends or likes an organisation receives through social media.
 However, this is only a popularity contest unless you can get those followers actually do something for you.
 As Melonie Dodaro puts it in The American Business Journal: "It’s too common to see businesses buying their way to more Facebook and Twitter followers but what’s the use of having them if they don’t want what you have to offer?"
 Like in many cases, quality goes before quantity.

 Every organisation has an infinite amount of different numbers to be measured and collected.
 However, a smart organisation concentrates on the metrics that truly bring valuable and actionable information for them.
-Like we all know, these actionable insights are in the core of gaining competitive advantage in todays business world.
-If you want to broaden your understanding around this topic, take a look at our blog series about the VUCA framework.
+As we all know, these actionable insights are at the core of gaining a competitive advantage in today's business world.
+If you want to broaden your understanding of this topic, take a look at our blog series about the VUCA framework.

-For more information about Metrics and Safety KPIs, download our FREE guide and dig more into the subject:
+For more information about Metrics and Safety KPIs, download our FREE guide:

 We are building the world's first operational involvement platform.
 Our mission is to make the process of finding, sharing, fixing and learning from issues and observations as easy as thinking about them and as rewarding as being remembered for them.